AJEETMOHANTY/Todo-Flutter-Django-REST-API-/README.md

 Developed a Todo mobile application with the following features:

-* Tech Stack: Flutter, Dart, Django REST Framework, SQLite, HTTP, Pie Chart
+* Tech Stack: Flutter, Dart, Django REST Framework, SQLite, HTTP.

 * Users can add, delete, and view tasks in real-time using a RESTful API.